rfilmyer/throwverwatch/README.md

 * Download or `git clone` the repository
 * Install the `requests` and `bs4` (AKA BeautifulSoup4) python packages via `pip` ** `pip install -U requests bs4`
 * Run the script through the command line!
+Try doing `python3 . --help` to get more info about the command line options

 # Project Status
-After a Friday night coding session, I got an MVP working!
-Doesn't listen for hotkeys yet, and doesn't save any data. #2 will be easy, #1 requires root on Linux, so more difficult to test.
+After 2 nights of coding, It's working as a command line application!

 # MVP Goals
 A command-line application that...